alan-turing-institute/network-comparison/README.md

 # netdist
-An R package implementing the NetEMD and NetDis network comparison measures
+An R package implementing the NetEMD network comparison measure

 ## Installing package from source
 When published to the CRAN package repository, the library and all documentation